When it’s the right time, knowing how to ask for a promotion the right way increases your chances of success... Read more...

-If you’re thinking of leaving your job, you might have a few questions about what a notice period is, what it means, where you stand legally, and if it is statutory.
+If you’re thinking of leaving your job, you might have a few questions about what a notice period is, how it works, whether a notice period is legally binding and if it is statutory?

 Notice periods are a subject that can often cause a bit of confusion.

-So, you’ve decided to leave your job.
-How do you go about this?
-Whatever your reason for leaving, you need to make sure you honour the notice period.
+Whatever your reason for leaving, you need to make sure you honour the notice period as notice periods can be legally binding.

 Your notice period is the amount of time you must notify your employer before leaving your current job.